Major third: Harmonic and non-harmonic thirds

+Consonance vs. dissonance

 The major third is classed as an imperfect consonance and is considered one of the most consonant intervals after the unison, octave, perfect fifth, and perfect fourth.
 In the common practice period, thirds were considered interesting and dynamic consonances along with their inverses the sixths, but in medieval times they were considered dissonances unusable in a stable final sonority.

-A diminished fourth is enharmonically equivalent to a major third (that is, it spans the same number of semitones).
-For example, B–D^{♯} is a major third; but if the same pitches are spelled B and E, the interval is instead a diminished fourth.
+In equal temperament, a diminished fourth is enharmonically equivalent to a major third (that is, it spans the same number of semitones).
+For example, B–D^{♯} is a major third; but if the same pitches are spelled as the notes B and E^{♭}, then the interval they represent is instead a diminished fourth.
+The difference in pitch is erased in 12 tone equal temperament, where the distinction is only nominal, but the difference between a major third and a diminished fourth is significant in almost all other musical tuning systems.
 B–E^{♭} occurs in the C harmonic minor scale.

 The major third is used in guitar tunings.
 For the standard tuning, only the interval between the 3rd and 2nd strings (G to B, respectively) is a major third; each of the intervals between the other pairs of consecutive strings is a perfect fourth.
 In an alternative tuning, the major-thirds tuning, each of the intervals are major thirds.